TutorialsLast Updated May 6, 20249 min read

-To wrap things up, I will guide you through creating a continuous integration and continuous deployment pipeline to run automated tests and deployment using CircleCI.
+To wrap things up, I will guide you through creating a continuous integration and continuous deployment (CI/CD) pipeline to run automated tests and deployment using CircleCI.

 Prerequisite